acupuncture treats stress, anxiety and depression

 Each day we experience emotions.
 They let us know when we are following our values.
 We feel good when we are.
 Negative emotions let us know there is something going on that we don’t like.
 Something that might not be good for us.
 They let us know we need to change something.
 Many people don’t take time to identify what their emotions mean.
 Or they consciously override them because it feels bad to face them.
 However, leaving those negative emotions unaddressed leaves you in a stressed state.
 People who are able to process their emotions have a higher HRV and are more likely to easily restore nervous system balance.
 You can learn to recognise and respond (not react) to you emotions.

-Changework helps to address emotional issues that are affecting your daily life.
+Address emotional issues that are affecting your daily life.
 Get clear, and start living the life you choose.

 Experiencing ongoing stress (physical or emotional) can lead to any of the following examples of symptoms: